Last Saturday’s windy weather did little to dampen the action at the Forbes Showground for the annual rodeo.

 Despite this, an estimated 1,500 to 2,000 people came through the gates to watch the thrills and spills of the rodeo.

-Mr Read said the Rodeo was really good considering the weather and all of the events had lots of good competition.
+Mr Read said the rodeo was really good considering the weather and all events featured lots of good competition.

-There were plenty of entrants for all of the events, with cowboys from various parts of the country taking out first place in several events.
+There were plenty of entrants for all of the events, with cowboys from various parts of the country taking out awards.

 Current Australian Saddle Bronc Riding champion Ben Lees showed off his skills when he won the Saddle Bronc Ride.